jcllobet/jcllobet/README.md

 ##### NOW

 - ✨ Freelancing as a Data Scientist / ML Eng.
-- 🧑‍💻 Going deep into JavaScript and React Native;
+- 🧑‍💻 Going deep into JavaScript and MLOps;
 - 🏊🏽‍♂️🚵🏽‍♂️🏃 Training for a half-ironman (July 3rd).

 ##### BIO